Five Unusual Drug and DUI Charges in South Florida/Miami-Dade From 2018

 Police charged both with possession of the illegal powder and pills along with drug trafficking.
 In addition, Elaine Perez was given an added count for possession of marijuana when deputies reported finding almost a half-gram of the substance inside her purse.

-Call Our Criminal Defense Lawyers if You Need to Fight Drug Charges
+Call Our Criminal Defense Attorneys If You Need To Fight Drug Charges